-Land use designations for Pacheco are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
-Pacheco is planned for a diverse mix of land uses, including medium- and medium high-density residential, mixed-use, commercial, and light industrial.
+Land use designations for Pacheco are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
 Pacheco's residential areas are located on both sides of Interstate 680.
-Residential uses west of 680 consist of single-family and multiple-family dwellings, while residences east of 680 consist of mobile homes.
+Residential uses west of 680 consist of single-family and multiple-family homes, while residences east of 680 consist of mobile homes.
 No changes are planned for these residential areas.
-Pacheco's mixed-use and industrial areas begin at the intersection of Pacheco Boulevard and 2nd Avenue South and extend north along Pacheco Boulevard to Highway 4.
-This corridor is planned to remain the central hub of local business and industry for Pacheco residents.
-Applying the Mixed-Use designation along the southern portion of Pacheco Boulevard and Aspen Drive is intended to create a town center to revitalize the area and take advantage of the visual quality and access to Grayson Creek.
+Pacheco's mixed-use and industrial areas begin at the intersection of Pacheco Boulevard and 2nd Avenue South and extend north along Pacheco Boulevard past Highway 4.
+This corridor is planned to remain the central hub of local business and industry.
+Applying the Mixed-Use Community Specific Density designation along the southern portion of Pacheco Boulevard and Aspen Drive is intended to create a town center to revitalize the area and take advantage of the visual quality and access to Grayson Creek.
 Infill development on vacant and underutilized parcels in this area is encouraged to promote development of community-serving uses and new residential options.
 Pacheco is proximate to local and regional trails, such as the Pacheco Creekside Park path, Contra Costa Canal Trail, Iron Horse Trail, and Bay Trail over the Benicia Bridge.
-As such, stretches of land designated for resource conservation and parks and recreation will be retained to preserve access.
+As such, stretches of land designated Resource Conservation and Parks and Recreation will be retained to preserve access.